Coming next as at November 2020: one article from Aston, Birmingham remaining in the pipeline before a short break.

 Our contact details are in the process of being improved, information to follow.
 Should you like to join us with an article of your own please read the "Contribute to BeerVisits" page.
 In addition to that, I am keen to expand the “Beer Writings” page, which accommodates general articles.
 I feel that certain writing, such as those in local CAMRA magazines, need a wider audience and deserve a life that’s longer than three months currency.

 Within this section I would like to recommend “50 Years with my Pint Pot” by Alec James.
 Alec reminisces about his life enjoying beer around his local Medway Towns and further afield.
 You may not know the area, but if you are of a certain age I’m sure you will find an empathy with his writing, I certainly did.
 I don’t know most of the characters he met in pubs over the years but after finishing reading it, I felt that I did.

 I am also pleased to bring Adrian Palmer’s short, yet comprehensive piece on Pyongyang the capital of North Korea, to a greater audience.
 It’s even got two photographs of pubs in this elusive country.
 It’s an article that shouldn’t be lost to history.

-Finally, I would like to say a heartfelt thank you to award-winning webmaster Keith Johnson for his ability to make this all possible in the first instance, and for the continual assistance along the way.
-Also, great thanks to Linda Clarke, Administrator, for being able to transfer my ramblings to positive entries on the web.
-Lastly, gratitude is given to the CAMRA Swale Branch for allowing me a lot more time for travelling, writing, and enabling me to fulfil this long-held ambition.
+Finally, I would like to say a big thank you to award-winning Web-Master Keith Johnson for his ability to make this possible, and for continual assistance along the way.
+Also, great thanks to Linda, my wife, for being able to transfer my ramblings to positive entries.
+Lastly, gratitude is offered to CAMRA Swale Branch for allowing me a lot more time for travelling, writing, and to enable me to fulfil this long-held ambition.

 BeerVisits makes no representations, guarantees, or warranties as to the accuracy, completeness, currency, or suitability of the information provided via this website.
 If in doubt, please check with the appropriate establishment before travelling.